Technical documentation - Yacana 0.2.0

 int |

-The maximum number of times Yacana can fail to call a tool.
+The max number of times Yacana can fail to call a tool correctly.

 |